-lcon Action Description Display/Hide Navigator Select Navigator in the View menu to toggle between displaying and hiding the Navigator. = Refresh Navigator Updates the device status information displayed in the Navigator. (a) Browse Discovered Devices When enabled, Show Discovered Devices displays devices that are "not profiled" but have been found on the network.
+Icon Action Description H Display/Hide Navigator Select Navigator in the View menu to toggle between displaying and hiding the Navigator. = Refresh Navigator Updates the device status information displayed in the Navigator.
+Q Browse Discovered Devices When enabled, Show Discovered Devices displays devices that are "not profiled" but have been found on the network.
 This option can also be enabled by choosing View > Show > Discovered Devices.
 Note: The Browse Discovered Devices